BENIMALS9/BENIMALS9/README.md

-## Hi there 👋 I am Jianxi Huang/Kinhei Hwang/黄键熙
+## Hi, I'm Jianxi Huang/Kinhei Hwang/黄键熙

 <!--
 **BENIMALS9/BENIMALS9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.